 Parent page: Altium Concord Pro

-Altium design software, in conjunction with Altium Concord Pro, brings support for Managed Projects.
-Managed projects target the development stage of the project lifecycle, simplifying the creation and ongoing workflow for version controlled projects.
-Centralized storage under the control of Concord Pro also enables this feature to be a foundation for other collaborative services.
+Altium Designer, in conjunction with your Concord Pro Workspace, brings support for Workspace Projects.
+Workspace projects target the development stage of the project lifecycle, simplifying the creation and ongoing workflow for version-controlled projects.
+Centralized storage under the control of the Workspace also enables this feature to be a foundation for other collaborative services.

-Some key benefits to using managed projects are:
+Some key benefits to using Workspace projects are:

 - Simplified storage.
 No need to make decisions about storage locations.
 Backup and other basic services are taken care of.